hasindu2008/sigfish/README.md

 # sigfish

 **This is under construction.
-Interface and parameters are not stable.**
+Interface and parameters are not stable.
+Documentation is currently minimal**

 sigfish is an experiment toolkit that attempts to directly map nanopre raw signal data to a reference.